jakelashbrook/discover-penwith/README.md

 ## Wireframes

-I decided to sketch my wireframes by hand because i'm much more confident with designing them this way- and in all honesty it gives my eyes some extra screen free time to recover and recoup slightly.
+I decided to sketch my wireframes by hand because I'm much more confident with designing them this way- and in all honesty it gives my eyes some extra screen free time to recover and recoup slightly.
 You can find links to my original wireframes below:

 - **The Discover Penwith Desktop Wireframes:**